Creating an Active Black Country - a strategy to unite the Black Country to create active, healthier people and places - read more

 The above statutory policy has been updated to include new guidance affecting sport organisations.
 For full details please click here.

 To support your ongoing activity with GDPR, Sport and Recreation Alliance has been working with their partners Wright Hassall LLP to develop the second in a series of real life questions posted from their working group, which combines sporting organisations and legal expertise to help support your organisation or club.
-The link to the real life questions can be found here.

 This edition of the NSPCC’s national safeguarding Standards and accompanying guidance is designed to help non-statutory organisations put in place clear safeguarding arrangements for children, young people and young adults up to the age of 25.
 You can download it here.